cecid/hermes-docs/docs/source/web_service_communication.rst

 Get message status
 ------------------

-The ebMS status web service is used by the application of the sending or receiving party to retrieve the status of a sent or received ebMS message respectively.
+The ebMS status web service is used by the application of the sending party to retrieve the status of a sent or received ebMS message respectively.

 The message status is a two-character code indicating the progress of an ebMS message.
 The ebMS status web service provides a tracking service to monitor ebMS messages requested from Hermes.